Alexander Jagiellon: Grand Duke of Lithuania (1492–1506)

 The greatest challenge that Alexander faced upon assuming control of the grand duchy was an attack on Lithuania by Grand Duke Ivan III of Russia and his allies, the Crimean Khanate's Tatars, which commenced shortly after his accession.
 Ivan III considered himself the heir to the lands of Kievan Rus', and was striving to take back the territory previously gained by Lithuania.
 Unable to successfully stop the incursions, Alexander sent a delegation to Moscow to make a peace settlement, which was signed in 1494 and ceded extensive land over to Ivan.
-In an additional effort to instill a peace between the two countries, Alexander was betrothed to Helena, the daughter of Ivan III; they were married in Vilnius on 15 February 1495.
+In an additional effort to instill peace between the two countries, Alexander was betrothed to Helena, the daughter of Ivan III; they were married in Vilnius on 15 February 1495.
 The peace did not last long, however, as Ivan III resumed hostilities in 1500.
 The most Alexander could do was to garrison Smolensk and other strongholds and employ his wife Helena to mediate another truce between him and her father after the disastrous Battle of Vedrosha (1500).
 In the terms of this truce, which was concluded on 25 March 1503, Lithuania had to surrender about a third of its territory to the nascent expansionist Russian state; Alexander pledged not to touch lands including Moscow, Novgorod, Ryazan, and others, while a total of 19 cities were ceded.
 Historian Edvardas Gudavičius said:"The war of 1492–1494 was a kind of reconnaissance mission conducted by the united Russia.
 [The terms of] the ceasefire of 1503 showed the planned political aggression of Russia, its undoubted military superiority.
 The concept of the sovereign of all Russia, put forward by Ivan III, did not leave room for the existence of the Lithuanian state".